MozillaSecurity/funfuzz/README.md

 **Q: What version of Python does funfuzz require?**

-**A:** We recommend the Python 2.7.x series.
-There is no support for Python 3 yet, although there is work happening for the move to Python 3.
+**A:** funfuzz requires the Python 2.7.x series.
 Due to [bug 1451065](https://bugzilla.mozilla.org/show_bug.cgi?id=1451065), Python 3.5+ will be required to be installed for the `compile_shell` tests to work, even in 2.7 mode.
+There is currently single core fuzzing support for Python 3.5+, on the as-yet unreleased 0.5.0 version.